Drug information

 • If you have hemophilia or another medical condition that increases your risk of bleeding, including trauma or surgery.

-• If you are taking medicines that increase your risk of bleeding.
+• If you are taking medicines that increase your risk of bleeding, including if you take high doses of vitamin E.

 • If you have liver problems, including hepatitis B virus infection (HBV) or hepatitis C virus infection (HCV).